lijok/docs/decision-records/3-task-runner-commands.md

 Commands can be reused in CI/CD, facilitating simpler workflows.

 Some of the test commands (`system-test`, `acceptance-test`, etc), may not be implemented as no such tests may exist on a particular project.
 In such cases, the command should simply output `Nothing to do` and successfully exit.

+Project specific commands immediately stand out as they are not normally present.